SaidMayan/CrudYe/README.md

 My database (crudye_db) will consist of two tables.
 One table named kanye_types will consist of four types: old_kanye, straight_from_the_soul_kanye, so_kanye, new_kanye.
 The keys to this table are id (SERIAL PRIMARY KEY), type (TEXT NOT NULL) and img_url/video_url(TEXT).

-The second table will hold instances of various Kanye types (aptly titled kanye_instances) and will have these keys: id (SERIAL PRIMARY KEY), context (TEXT NOT NULL) and kanye_types_id (INT REFERENCES kanye_types(id)), the last being the foreign key that links the two tables.
+The second table will hold instances of various Kanye types (aptly titled kanye_instances) and will have these keys: id (SERIAL PRIMARY KEY), context (TEXT NOT NULL), img_url/video_url(TEXT) and kanye_types_id (INT REFERENCES kanye_types(id)), the last being the foreign key that links the two tables.

 The way the USER will be able to CRUD Kanye is as follows.